genlabss/bioop/README.md

 # bioop
 Software Engineering based on Biological Oriented Programming

-The following gitbook is an open white paper explaining the conceptual ideas for integrating biological principles and lessons into modern software engineering.
+The following gitbook is an open white paper explaining the conceptual ideas for applying biological principles and lessons to modern software engineering.

 https://app.gitbook.com/@genlabss/s/bioop/